husain-codes/data-structures-and-algorithms/README.md

 # Data Structures & Algorithms in C++

-This repository contains my C++ solutions to popular Data Structures and Algorithms (DSA) problems.
+This repository contains my C/C++ solutions to popular Data Structures and Algorithms (DSA) problems.
 The problems are organized by patterns, core topics, and advanced concepts for easy reference.

 Each solution is written in a clean and consistent format, with a focus on: